Certified Nursing Assistant Training Program (NATP101 & NATP102)

 - Consent to and pass a criminal background check

 - Able to read and write in English at a minimum of a 10th grade reading level

 - Must be able to attend ALL scheduled classes.
 Failure to attend all scheduled class times will result in dismissal from the program.

 *All students must wear white or mostly white, non-skid tennis shoes and a Royal Blue Nursing Uniform.
 You will be supplied with a Michigan Healthcare Academy (MHA) iron-on patch that will be applied to your uniform.

 *Please bring a notebook, a highlighter, and your winning smile to class!
 All other supplies are included with your tuition!

 **Tuition does not include the Nurse Aide Training Competency Exam which is taken after successful completion of the course.

 All class cancellations must be in writing and sent to firstname.lastname@example.org.
 Only partial tuition costs are refundable for the Nurse Aide Training Program.
 If you need to cancel a program, for any reason, you will be issued the following tuition refund after the refund charge is applied:

 20% 8-14 days before class starts

-NO REFUND First day of class and thereafter
+NO REFUND 1-2 days before class starts and thereafter

 *Costs associated with registration fees, textbooks, and school patches are non-refundable.